Quick links

 Student Engagement & Active Learning

-Why is student engagement through active learning so important?
+Why is student engagement so important?

 Research shows (Freeman et al., 2014; Theobald et al., 2020) that students who are actively engaged in learning: